 Directory information at Kennesaw State University is defined as:

-If you are ever in doubt, do not release any information until you contact the Registrar’s Office at 770.423.6415.
-The Registrar’s Office is the only university office authorized to issue official transcripts and certify students’ enrollment status.
+If you are ever in doubt, do not release any information until you contact the Office of the Registrar at 470.578.6025.
+The Office of the Registrar is the only University office authorized to issue official transcripts and certify students’ enrollment status.
 All requests for such documentation must be directed to that office.

 Restricting Directory Information